orbis-eval/orbis_eval/README.md

     - Clone the repository into the folder created in step 1.
     - Attach the project to your orbis-eval project.
 4. In Pycharm, go to File->Settings->Projects Dependencies.
 Select all plugins/addons as dependencies of orbis-eval.
 For every plugin/addon select orbis-eval as dependency.
-5. Create a new Python interpreter within the project folder created in step 1.
+5. Create a new Python interpreter within the project folder of Orbis/orbis-eval.
 Make the interpreter available for all projects.
 Verify that all projects use this newly created interpreter.
 6. Install all dependencies of orbis-eval and additional plugins/addons.
 7. Add a Pycharm run configuration pointing to the main file of orbis-eval (orbis-eval/orbis-eval/main.py).
 8. If necessary, run repoman to create your gold-documents (Pycharm run configuration: orbis-eval/orbis-eval/interfaces/addons/main.py).